-You're probably wondering how such anguished and artistic individuals pen such magnificently dark epics, where they got their expressive names, and how you can crank out the same self-pitying drivel, uh, create your own shadowed and unearthly opus.
 Read this list of handy tips for the proper creation of Darkly Gothic poems.
 Then choose an appropriate subject from the page of poems, and the Goth-O-MaticTM will help you express your inner angst!

-Concepts such as darkness, loss, pain, grief, madness, death, night, and the bloodthirsty undead make good topics for Darkly Gothic poems.
-You cannot create a Darkly Gothic emotional abyss about how hard your Spanish class is, or how Mom gives you grief for wearing black eye liner, or that stupid Autocorrect.
+Concepts such as darkness, loss, pain, grief, madness, obsession, death, night, and the bloodthirsty undead make good topics for Darkly Gothic poems.
+You cannot create a Darkly Gothic emotional abyss about how hard your Spanish class is, or how Mom gives you grief for wearing black eye liner, or that ducking Autocorrect.

 If you don't know Poe...

-Go ahead and let that emotional turmoil draw you into depression.
-It makes you create better.
-You can always pull out of it, right?
-You don't want to commit suicide, but you want to convey that nothing matters.
-Oh, and don't be that person that goes to schools and starts gunning down innocents; those people have bad coping mechanisms or weird revenge complexes, and they never write good poetry.
+Oh, and never be that person who goes to schools and guns down innocents.
+Those people have bad coping mechanisms or weird revenge complexes, and they never write good poetry.

 Enough said.

-Don't worry about how short the lines of your darkly gothic poem are.
+Don't worry about how short the lines of your Darkly Gothic poem are.
 Feel free to devote every line to a scant few words or even a single word.
 Remember, solitude makes something stand out by itself, um, well, by definition.
 Consider the following:

 'Falling ever darkly into